 Wat Chedi Luang, built in 144, features a towering, ruined Lanna-style pagoda in an architecturally compelling compound.
 Original home of the Emerald Buddha (now housed in Bangkok) you can now view a jade replica in its place.

-Wat Chiang Mun, built in 1297, is the city’s oldest temple and home to several very ancient and very important Buddha images.
+Wat Chiang Mun, built in 1297, is the city’s oldest temple and home to several very ancient and important Buddha images.